Here’s how many flops your computer can calculate.

 We’ve got all sorts of questions, especially with the latest release of the Playstation 5 and the Xbox Series X, asking, how many teraflops is my PC?

 For those of you who are new to the world of processing power and flops, a measure of flops is an excellent way to test the power of your computer.
-A flop is a raw unit of computer processing power.

 What Is a Teraflop?